 - 3.7.2.21.
-That the Master Environment and Servicing Plan will apply a range of stormwater management practices, including Low Impact Development, to address water quality control, baseflow management, temperature moderation and aquatic habitat protection.
+That the Master Environment and Servicing Plan will consider a range of stormwater management practices, including Low Impact Development, to address water quality control, baseflow management, temperature moderation and aquatic habitat protection.
 The selection of stormwater management techniques will be governed by flood and erosion conditions, the type of fisheries present, soil conditions and local groundwater conditions.
-Preliminary and final design will be to the satisfaction of the City in consultation with the Toronto and Region Conservation Authority.
-Potential stormwater management practices to be considered in development are identified in the TRCA's Low Impact Development Stormwater Management Planning and Design Guide (2010) and will consider innovative naturalized approaches to stormwater management and maximize opportunities to enhance open space and natural heritage resources. - 3.7.2.22.
+Preliminary and final design will be to the satisfaction of the City, Toronto and Region Conservation Authority and Ministry of Natural Resources.
+Potential stormwater management practices to be considered in development are identified in the Environmental Management Guide and will consider innovative naturalized approaches to stormwater management and maximize opportunities to enhance open space and natural heritage resources. - 3.7.2.22.
 To require that road, transit and other infrastructure projects that entail expansion of an existing service provide full stormwater management for new and existing infrastructure, where practically feasible. - 3.7.2.23.
 To require that stormwater be treated as close to the source as possible.
 Roof leaders will not be directly connected to the storm sewer system, in conformity with City of Vaughan policy.
 In highly sensitive sub-watershed areas, alternative, innovative stormwater management approaches will be considered if such approaches will improve stormwater quality and quantity. - 3.7.2.24.
-To require the use of source controls in parking lots and other large paved surfaces such as oil/grit separators where deemed necessary by the City. - 3.7.2.25.
+To require the use of source controls in parking lots and other large paved surfaces such as oil/grit separators where deemed necessary by the City. - 3.7.2.24.
 To encourage, where existing development has outdated or absent stormwater controls, stormwater retrofitting to the greatest extent possible to incorporate a treatment train hierarchy with source, conveyance and end-of-pipe measures that provide water quality treatment, erosion control, flood control and address water balance objectives. - 3.7.2.26.
-To implement end-of-pipe stormwater retrofits as outlined in the City's stormwater management retrofit study (as updated). - 3.7.2.27.
+To implement end-of-pipe stormwater retrofits as outlined in the City's stormwater management retrofit study (as updated).

+- 3.7.2.27.
 To require that all significant development provide post-development stormwater quantity control to pre-development levels for the 2 through 100 year storm events and stormwater quantity control in accordance with current guidelines in consultation with the Toronto and Region Conservation Authority.
-Should a subsequent Toronto and Region Conservation Authority-approved watershed hydrology study indicate that an alternative runoff control requirement is appropriate, alternative criteria may be established by the City in consultation with the Toronto and Region Conservation Authority.

-- 3.7.2.28.
-That all development will undertake stormwater management on a volume control basis that maintains recharge rates, flow paths and water quality to the extent possible, in addition to peak flow control, and to maintain pre-development water balance.
-Particular emphasis will be placed on areas confirmed as significant recharge areas. - 3.7.2.29.
-To support the Toronto and Region Conservation Authority in establishing programs for ongoing monitoring of ambient conditions as part of the Regional Watershed Monitoring Program, including evaporation, stream flow, channel form, groundwater levels, water quality and terrestrial communities and species to provide baseline data to facilitate an adaptive management approach. - 3.7.2.30.
-To work with the Toronto and Region Conservation Authority to monitor the effects of new development and redevelopment in urban areas on receiving watercourses and the hydrologic balance in order to apply adaptive management measures as necessary to maintain water balance and evaluate flooding on downstream flood vulnerable areas.
+Should a subsequent Toronto and Region Conservation Authority-approved watershed hydrology study indicate that an alternative runoff control requirement is appropriate, alternative criteria may be established by the City and the Toronto and Region Conservation Authority. - 3.7.2.28.
+That all development will undertake stormwater management on a volume control basis that maintains recharge rates, flow paths and water quality to the extent possible, in addition to peak flow control, to maintain pre-development volumes of infiltration, evapotranspiration and surface runoff.
+Particular emphasis will be placed on areas confirmed as significant recharge area. - 3.7.2.29.
+That all stormwater will be subject to Best Management Practices and treatment in stormwater facilities, and that direct discharge of stormwater from development areas to Core Features is prohibited. - 3.7.2.30.
+To support the Toronto and Region Conservation Authority in establishing programs for ongoing monitoring of ambient conditions as part of the Regional Watershed Monitoring Program, including evaporation, stream flow, channel form, groundwater levels, water quality and terrestrial communities and species to provide baseline data to facilitate an adaptive management approach. - 3.7.2.31.
+To work with the Toronto and Region Conservation Authority to monitor the effects of new development and redevelopment in urban areas on receiving watercourses and the hydrologic balance in order to apply adaptive management measures as necessary to maintain water balance.